JoshBradshaw/joshbradshaw.github.io/projects/bloodtools.md

 ## Background

 In spring 2016 I was working with Sharon Portnoy on the final experiments of her PHD in the experimental medicine department at SickKids Hospital.
-Her PHD involved the [development of a method for measuring the oxygen saturation and hematocrit of fetal blood using MRI.](http://onlinelibrary.wiley.com/doi/10.1002/mrm.26599/abstract) This measurement was very useful, because it allowed radiologists the opportunity to diagnose congenital heart defects before birth that would otherwise be impossible to detect so early on.
+Her PHD involved the [development of a method for measuring the oxygen saturation and hematocrit of fetal blood using MRI.](http://onlinelibrary.wiley.com/doi/10.1002/mrm.26599/abstract) This new measurement technique was useful, because it allowed radiologists the opportunity to diagnose congenital heart defects before birth that would otherwise be impossible to detect so early.

 Measurement of blood oxygen saturation and hematocrit in MRI is accomplished using a technique called MR relaxometry.
 In relaxometry, the MRI scanner is used to measure the material's longitudinal and transverse magnetization recovery times, which are called T1 and T2 respectively.

 The measurement protocol involved:

-1. Imaging the fetal heart using a specialized MRI acquisition sequence that Portnoy designed to capture a series of images of the blood vessel under study.
+1. Imaging the fetal heart using a specialized MRI acquisition sequence designed to capture a series of images of the blood vessel under study.
 These image series were specially calibrated such that they could be used to determine the T1 and T2 times of the blood in that vessel.
 2. Opening each calibrated image series of the blood vessel in question and drawing regions of interest (ROIs) around the blood contained there.
 3. Running a script that extracted the intensity value of each pixel in region of interest, and used a fitting algorithm to determine the T1 or T2 decay curve of the blood in the vessel.
 4. Solving a system of equations to determine the blood oxygen saturation and hematocrit values that corresponded to the T1 and T2 recovery times of the tissue.